 It can happen that while surfing on Linkedin we come across the profile of a relative, a friend or a former colleague who has passed away, which can be quite confusing from a point of view emotionalbut also for a person who would like to create a relationship with this deceased without knowing that he is dead because his profile is perhaps not up to date, but nothing is notified on it as this one will be able in return never to create a relationship with you...

-So what do we do when we come across a deceased person's profile on Linkedin?
-Can we ask to have it turned into a memorial account?
+So what do we do when we come across the profile of a deceased person on Linkedin?
+Can we ask for it to be turned into a memorial account?
 Or if we want to move on, can we ask for it to be deleted?

 Turn a deceased member's profile into a memorial account

 The memorial accounts allow for keep on Linkedin the profile of a person after their death.

 - If you are a close family member and you have the required documents, you can ask Linkedin to transform the profile of the deceased into a memorial account here.

 - If you do not have the required documents or are not a close family member of the deceased, you can simply report the death to Linkedin here.

 Once the profile is transformed into a memorial account, access to the account is blocked.